Best WooCommerce paywall plugin

 • Color swatches: These are perfect for letting customers pick the product color in a more visual way.

-• Text area fields: This is ideal for products where detailed instructions related to the custom product orders are required to process them.
+• Text area: This is ideal for products where detailed instructions related to the custom product orders are required to process them.

-• Other niche use-case product options: Apart from the ones mentioned above, you also add HTML, Visual Editor, and customer-defined price.
+• Other niche use-case product options: You also add HTML, Visual Editor, and customer-defined price fields.

-With the WooCommerce Product Options plugin, you can charge extra for customizations.
-This is a great way to upsell products and increase the average order value for your store.
-For example, if you give customers the option to have the product delivered in a gift box for an extra $5, they’ll be more likely to opt for it.
+Importantly, WooCommerce Product Options lets you charge extra for customizations.
+This is a great way to upsell products and increase your average order value.
+For example, you can charge extra for customers who choose to add a custom engraving to a jewelry product.

 There's also a conditional logic feature, where you can show and hide options in the product designer based on user selection.
 For example, if you're creating a WooCommerce t-shirt designer then you can hide the options for the t-shirt back until the user chooses the '2 sided' option.